Trump's two executive orders expand military power and call for "extreme vetting" of some visa seekers

 The president sets the number of refugees accepted annually into the U.S. and from that authority can suspend the program at any time.
 President George W. Bush took similar actions following the 9/11 attacks when the program was suspended for several months.

-Rep. Mike McCaul, R-Texas, chairman of the Homeland Security committee, told CNN on Friday that he applauds the president's move.
+Rep. Mike McCaul, R-Texas, chairman of the Homeland Security committee, said on Friday that he applauds the president's move.

-"The whole point here is that we need to a better job vetting" for visas and also for refugees, McCaul said.
+"We are a compassionate nation and a country of immigrants.
+But as we know, terrorists are dead set on using our immigration and refugee programs as a Trojan Horse to attack us," McCaul said in a statement.
+"Today, President Trump signed an order to help prevent jihadists from infiltrating the United States."

 The response from advocates for refugee rights was swift.